Vessel Sourcing Service

 6. Sale and Purchase Follow-Up

-• Offer and counter-offer coordination
+• Offer and counter-offer follow-up

-• Price discussion support
+• Price discussion and negotiation

 • Deposit, inspection, delivery and document timeline follow-up

-• Class, flag, crew and delivery support coordination
+• Class, flag, crew and delivery planning

 • Post-purchase repair or drydock planning